orlox/stars_2024_2025/docs/src/8_instructions.md

 ## The assigned masses
 Due to the number of available computers in the lab, you all will be paired during the session.
 This means that every student (A) will have a mate (B) to look at the simulations with.
 Each team (student A + student B) of students will have to produce, **during the session**, a total of two simulations (simulation 1 + simulation 2), and save the outputs for later use (at home).
 These two simulations will serve the following purposes:

 - **Simulation 1**  will evolve a star of initial mass $M$.
-Student A will have to answer all the questions aside from **Massive vs Low Mass evolution** by taking into account exclusively the outcome of simulation 1.
+Student A will have to answer all the questions, aside from **Massive vs Low Mass evolution** and a small part of the question on **Variations of the EoS: Radiation Pressure and Degeneracy**, by taking into account exclusively the outcome of simulation 1.
 Student B will make use of the outcome of simulation 1 just to answer the aforesaid question.

 - **Simulation 2** will evolve a star of initial mass $M'\neq M$.
-Student B will have to answer all the questions aside from  **Massive vs Low Mass evolution** by taking into account exclusively the outcome of simulation 2.
+Student B will have to answer all the questions, aside from  **Massive vs Low Mass evolution** and a small part of the question on **Variations of the EoS: Radiation Pressure and Degeneracy**, by taking into account exclusively the outcome of simulation 2.
 Student A will make use of the outcome of simulation 2 just to answer the aforesaid question.

 Please find below the list of pairs of masses, together with the team (student A + student B) number.
 I'll give you the team number once you're paired in the lab and make sure that no pairs of masses is picked by two different teams.